Aussie Bombshell Tarsha Whitmore Sizzles In Shimmering Black Bikini: ‘Wifey Type’

 “Goddess on earth,” commented a third.

 Tarsha is no stranger to showing off her incredible bikini body on social media.
-Recently, the babe turned up the heat on her Instagram page again when she showed off her curvaceous backside and bare booty in a skimpy gold thong bikini that left very little to the imagination, and sent her followers into an absolute frenzy.
+Recently, the babe turned up the heat on her Instagram page again when she showed off her curvaceous backside and bare booty in a skimpy gold thong bikini that left very little to the imagination and sent her followers into an absolute frenzy.